AmirMustafa/manchestor-city/README.md

 This is a sports based web application for match tracking.
 Firebase's authentication, database, storage and hosting is used and React JS is used in frontend.

-For the animation React Move and React Reveal is used.
+For the animation react-move and react-reveal is used.
 Proper privates public and private routes is developed using auth.
 An administrator panel for keeping track of the players, team won, lost, draw or not yet played.

 ## Installation
 1. Clone the React App